 - EBGP External BGP peer (EBGP)

-IBGP: when you are forming BGP neighbor between the same Autonomous System.
+IBGP: when you are forming a BGP neighbor between the same Autonomous System.

-EBGP: when you are forming BGP neighbor between different Autonomous System.
+EBGP: when you are forming a BGP neighbor between different Autonomous systems.

-R1 router and R2 Router in the same Autonomous System so its call IBGP neighborship and R2 and R4 or R1 and R3 in different Autonomous System so it is called EBGP neighborship.
+R1 router and R2 Router in the same Autonomous System so it’s called IBGP neighborship and R2 and R4 or R1 and R3 in different Autonomous systems so it is called EBGP neighborship.
 We will discuss neighborship and how it’s formed further in detail.

 In BGP, the Autonomous System has an important role.
-Simply the autonomous system like a domain in which network devices working for the same domain or autonomous system and we can handle it by a single administrator.
-In this Autonomous System clearly defines the route policies for the internet.
+Simply the autonomous system is like a domain in which network devices work for the same domain or autonomous system and we can handle it by a single administrator.
+This Autonomous System clearly defines the route policies for the internet.

 32-bit Autonomous System uses in IOS or BGP.
-Its range is defined 0 to 65535
+Its range is defined as 0 to 65535

-Autonomous System uses as a public Autonomous System (Use for Internet), private Autonomous System (Use for internally) and reserved Autonomous System (Use by IANA for research purpose) as like IPs.
+Autonomous Systems uses as public Autonomous Systems (Used for the Internet), private Autonomous Systems (Use internally), and reserved Autonomous Systems (Used by IANA for research purposes) as IPs.

 NOTE* On a Router we can run only a single Autonomous System.

-Stability: Route dampening is a BGP feature that suppresses instability.
-In this feature, if any prefix doing flapping creating issues then it will be punished a penalty and move into a dampening state.
+- Stability: Route dampening is a BGP feature that suppresses instability.
+In this feature, if any prefix does flapping create issues then it will be punished with a penalty and move into a dampening state.

-Scalability: BGP can handle lac of route and hundreds of peer sessions.
+- Scalability: BGP can handle lac of routes and hundreds of peer sessions.